OctopusDeploy/blog/blog/2022-q2/what-is-shadow-it/index.md

 Shadow IT poses a number of new questions for oragnizations, for instance:

-- How should IT departments respond to Shadow IT?
+- How should IT departments respond to shadow IT?
 - Is it realistic, or even practical, to track 100% of all IT resources?
 - Should there be a more managed approach with accepted risk?
-- What tools can help manage Shadow IT?
+- What tools can help manage shadow IT?

 This blog aims to explore these questions.